Dwarvesforge/thorin/doc/src/classes/core/Thorin.md

 ### __callStatic

-Catch static calls to redirect it to the corresponding t_... function if it exist
+Catch static calls to redirect it to the corresponding thorin\... function if it exist

 #### Parameters